CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 ##### Delayed Billing Start

 Some providers require manual work before a customer begins use of the products.
 To accommodate this, we have implemented delayed billing options, available for each defined SKU.
-You must notify a CenturyLink Marketplace representative of which billing model you want assigned to each SKU.
+You must notify a Lumen Marketplace representative of which billing model you want assigned to each SKU.

 The options are to start billing are:
  * Immediately